UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_01.md

 Notes:

 In this case, the model is much less confident in identifying the animal.
-The model gives the highest probability that our donkey image, is a llama but only with a probability of `0.12`.
+The model gives the highest probability score that our donkey image, is a llama but only with a value of `0.12`.

 ---